Haynie family murders: Familicide

-Police told reporters that Haynie allegedly shot and killed his mother and 12-year-old sister first at around 1:00 pm and waited to attack the others when they arrived home.
+Police told reporters that Haynie shot and killed his mother and 12-year-old sister first at around 1:00 pm and waited to attack the others when they arrived home.
 They were shot multiple times in their heads, necks, and upper bodies.
-His 15-year-old sister was killed sometime after she arrived home between 2:00 and 5:00 pm, and was shot multiple times as well.
+His 15-year-old sister was killed sometime after she arrived home between 2:00 and 5:00 pm, and was shot multiple times as well, five times in the head and chest.
 When his 14-year-old brother arrived home around 5:17 pm, he was shot once in the head.
 Haynie shot his father in the leg when he returned home around 6:15 pm, but he survived.

 After being shot, the father reportedly wrestled away the weapon, and was told by Haynie that his intention was to kill everyone in the house except himself, per charging documents.

 Haynie had an older brother, who was at Utah Valley University at the time of the shooting and therefore avoided injury.

 Legal proceedings

 Haynie was charged as an adult in the 3rd District Court with four counts of aggravated murder, one count of attempted aggravated murder and five counts of illegal discharge of a firearm.

-During his initial appearance in court, Haynie was ordered to stay in juvenile detention facility with a bail set at $4 million.
+During his initial appearance in court, Haynie was ordered to stay in a juvenile detention facility with bail set at $4 million.
 He was also issued a public defender.

 As he is a juvenile, Haynie cannot be sentenced to death or life imprisonment without parole.
 He faces a minimum of 25 years, and a maximum of life in prison with parole.

 On July 19, 2022, Haynie pleaded guilty in the shooting.
+On July 12, 2023, he was sentenced to five sentences of 25 years to life, with four of them to be served consecutively.